smachkour/Audio_Processing/README.md

 ## Prerequisites
 To get started with this project, you will need: <br>

-Hardware: PYNQ-Z2 FPGA development board. <br>
+**Hardware:** PYNQ-Z2 FPGA development board. <br>
-Software: Vitis Classic 2023.2.
+**Software:** Vitis Classic 2023.2.
 Ensure that you have the Vitis Core Development Kit installed and configured properly for your system. <br>
-          Audacity for signal analysis.
+&nbsp; Audacity for signal analysis.